 Top-producing institutions are highlighted annually in The Chronicle of Higher Education.
 Carthage is the only college or university in Wisconsin to make the new list, with five of its recent graduates winning Fulbright awards for 2017-18.
 Carthage was also named a top Fulbright producer in 2015-16 and 2016-17.

 “It is a tremendous honor to be named again among the top 30 or so bachelor’s degree institutions nationwide in Fulbright awards,” said Carthage president John Swallow.
 “This result is a testament to the outstanding work of Carthage students, as well as the outstanding support and assistance Carthage faculty provide them during their undergraduate years.”

 The Fulbright Fellowship is a prestigious, competitive program for American college and university students wishing to study or teach abroad after graduation.
 Fulbright Fellows serve as cultural ambassadors of the United States in over 140 host countries on six continents.
 Read more about the program.

-Carthage students in their final year are eligible to apply through our campus Fulbright Program advisor, as are alumni for one year after graduation.
+Carthage students and alumni are eligible to apply through our campus Fulbright Program advisor.

 Carthage has had 28 Fulbrighters since 2008.
 This year’s cohort won prestigious Research/Study Grants or English Teaching Assistantships to help local teachers with language instruction and serve as cultural ambassadors.